katkes/ConUHacksVIII/README.md

 Firebase: For the database, we relied on Firebase.
 It offered real-time syncing of user data across devices and secure authentication services for user login and signup.

 # Built With
-- dart
+- Dart
-- express.js
+- Express.js
-- firebase
+- Firebase
-- flutter
+- Flutter
-- git
+- Git
-- node.js
+- Node.js
-- openai
+- Open-AI API